NetworkNerd1337/zixt/README.md

 - **Blockchain Ledger**:
   - Proprietary blockchain to log encrypted messages, signed with SPHINCS+ and protected by ZKP proofs.
-  - Decentralized peer discovery via encrypted DHT.
+  - Decentralized peer discovery via encrypted DHT with PBFT consensus for agreement.

 - **User Management**:
   - Cryptographic pseudonym login with SPHINCS+ key pairs and ZKP proofs.